‘Gwyn eu byd y tangnefeddwyr: canys hwy a elwir yn blant i Dduw’

 ‘Blessed are the peacemakers, for they will be called children of God’ (Mt 5:9)

 For over one hundred years people in this country have gathered on the Sunday closest to Armistice Day to give thanks to Almighty God for all who have served and died for the peace in which we live.
 We give thanks for those who continue to serve and protect us.
-We are grateful that the Armed Services have helped administer the vaccine against Coronavirus, playing their part to keep this country safe, and to save lives.
-We give thanks for the work of the Royal British Legion, raising money to support service personnel for one hundred years, and wish them continued success.
+We give thanks for the work of the Royal British Legion, raising money to support service personnel for over one hundred years, and wish them continued success.

-When we recall the sacrifice made by people from the villages in which we live, from this country and from all over the world, our remembrance must be an active one which has an effect on our lives.
-We recall the generosity of those who have tried to ensure that we can live lives free from warfare and suffering.
+As we recall the sacrifice made by people from the villages in which we live, from this country and from all over the world, our remembrance must be an active one which has an effect on our lives.
+We remember the generosity of those who gave their lives to ensure that we can live free from warfare and suffering.
 Such generosity must leave a mark on our lives, and help us to learn from the mistakes of the past and try not to repeat them in the future.

 There is no-one who has not been touched by the events of the past one hundred years.
 Many people, members of our own families, gladly offered, and still continue to offer themselves for the safety and security of humanity.
-An act of remembrance has a deeper significance when we know that members of Her Majesty’s Armed Forces are on active service overseas, working for peace and stability, for a safer, fairer, world, where people can live in peace and plenty.
+An act of remembrance has a deeper significance when we know that members of His Majesty’s Armed Forces are on active service overseas, working for peace and security, for a safer, fairer, world, where people can live in peace and safety.
 We remember too all the victims of warfare, the countless millions who have lost their lives in a century characterised by conflict.
 Our reaction will, of necessity, be a complex one: a mixture of sadness and thankfulness, gratitude and grief.
-While we are grateful to live in a country at peace, we cannot fail to be moved by the cost of military and civilian lives, throughout the world, which continues to this day.
+While we are grateful to live in a country at peace, we cannot fail to be moved by the suffering of the people of Ukraine and for the many lives that have been lost since the war began over eight months ago.

 ‘Ac, wedi iddo wneuthur heddwch trwy waed ei groes ef, trwyddo ef gymodi pob peth ag ef ei hun; trwyddo ef, meddaf, pa un bynnag ai pethau ar y ddaear, ai pethau yn y nefoedd’